docker-web/docker-web/README.md

-  init               init app in the current directory (based on /template) backup             archive app in backup folder (send to storj if configured) restore            restore app (copy-back from storj if configured) reset              down app and prune containers, images and volumes drop               down app and remove its config folder
+  init               init app in the current directory (based on /template) backup             archive app in backup folder (send to storj if configured) restore            restore app (copy-back from storj if configured) ls                 list app(s) running rm                 down app and remove its config folder reset              down app and prune containers, images and volumes
   *                  restart stop down rm logs pull ... any docker-compose commands are compatible

 App structure: